Ziyi-Song-Stats/HSP/README.txt

 Feel free to download the zip file.
 Codes used for the paper should be in it.

 The folders Simulation 1a, Simulation 1b, and Simulation 2 correspond to the simulation scenarios in the paper.
 Each folder contains the needed codes and simulated data and results.
 You can also see a Description text file in each folder that explains details about the folder.

+The folder compare_BCPlaid provides codes to compare with the bi-clustering method BCPlaid, which is implemented in biclust R package.
+See details in our Supplementary Material.

 The folder "Functions" contains the main functions implemented for our HSP method.
 Followings are brief explanations about the functions.